simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 :   The base64 encoded certificate for this SP.
 This is an alternative to storing the certificate in a file on disk and specifying the filename in the `certificate`-option.

 `certificate`
-:   Name of certificate file for this SP.
+:   Location of certificate data for this SP.
 The certificate is used to
     verify the signature of messages received from the SP (if `redirect.validate`is set to `TRUE`), and to encrypting assertions (if `assertion.encryption` is set to TRUE and `sharedkey` is